izo0x90/Adding-GOTO-statement-to-Python/README.md

 pass
 pass
 x = "#GOTO_mylabel"       << This is the goto statement, var name does not matter,
-                             statement has to be a string const, staring with key work #GOTO_ after that label name pass pass pass                      <<  Do more regular stuff, of course after patching
+                             statement has to be a string const, starting with keyword #GOTO_ after that label name pass pass pass                      <<  Do more regular stuff, of course after patching